 Animal products and by-products including dairy, broths, eggs, etc. are extremely important to buy organic.
 The animals are fed a non-gmo diet and not given growth hormones, antibiotics, or other harmful things.

 4. Ditch your toxic lip products.
 Although the jury is still out on how many POUNDS of lipstick women eat throughout their lives, does it really matter?
 We eat it.
 And that's disturbing, MMK?
 Especially considering there's lead in a lot of brands.
 If you can't afford to switch over all of your cosmetics to natural, at LEAST deal with your lip products.
 Small change, big impact.
 For starters, get some natural lip balms.
-I get mine on Vitacost - I love Avalon Organics and EOS.
+I get mine on Vitacost - I love Avalon Organics, EOS, and the Agave lip balm from Bite Beauty.